jsperger/MTurkForResearchers/MTurk Training Presentation.md

 1. What is Mechanical Turk and why use it?
 2. How to Post a Study on Mechanical Turk and Basic Considerations
 3. Being a Responsible Requester
-4. Intermediate MTurking - Designing Studies for Mechanical Turk and the MTurk API
+4. Intermediate MTurking
+ * Designing Studies for Mechanical Turk
+ * The Mechanical Turk API

 ---